boblete/boblete.github.io/README.md

 #### Results
 I was hoping that the voices would be more like myself - however currently they are far too synthetic.
 Any quality is MASKED by the digital nature of the voices… This definately feels like technology on the cusp - but still that - I only hear glimpses of myself in the voices - and others don't hear me at all.

 ________________
 ## Experiment 5
 Date 4 Nov 2019

 ### What did I do?
 [Slit scan experiment](https://youtu.be/LSviEkwfoZg)
+<iframe width="560" height="315" src="https://www.youtube.com/embed/LSviEkwfoZg" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Utilising Processing I wanted to look at the visual aspect of the work - slit scanning is a great tool for playing with time - and to hook a user IN - if they are to improvise with a space then they need to feel like they are playing.

-#### Concept - Why Did I do this?
+#### Concept - Why did I do this?
 I want to record people in time and get them to move their movement and behavior being used to generate and alter the composition. - for them to react I need something ‘fun’ just as the major sp’s like google  use services to extract behavior as a surplus.I built a series of magic ‘mirrors’ that look at video over time...

 #### Ambition - Why does this matter?